dyld-w/maubot-plane/README.md

 # maubot-plane

+## On Pause
+I contacted Plane about the below quirks and confirmed that a complete reworking of the webhooks is on the way.

+Link to the Discord thread: https://discord.com/channels/1031547764020084846/1448814959524974662

+As such, I'm deploying the super messy MVP in anticipation of having to rework it soon, and I will revisit this project when the Plane team releases the revised webhook implementation.

 ## Plane Webhook Quirks (Only covering Issues and some Issue Comments):
 - When updating assignees for a task, the `assignees` field `old_value` and `new_value` values display only the name for the individual assignee added or removed, whereas the `assignee_ids` field includes values for the all of the assignees.
   - It would be really helpful if the `assignees` values showed all assignees, old and new, like `assignee_ids` does so I don't have to maintain an id to name mapping on my side.